mrkagelui/value/readme.md

 ## Why this utility?

-Because I bet you are wary of
+Because I bet you are weary of
 ```go
 var v T
 if ptr != nil {